-My Sweet and Sour Chicken is the nostalgic kind from my childhood.
-Its not an authentic Chinese dish, or even like the one from the local Cantonese takeaway.
-Instead its the homemade version of the kind that came in a jar from the supermarket.
-Full on tasty nostalgia!
+My Sweet & Sour Chicken recipe is the nostalgic kind from my childhood.
+Its not an authentic Chinese dish.
+Instead its the homemade version of the jarred sauce kind from the supermarket.
+This no batter and no deep fry recipe is full on tasty nostalgia!
 Sorry Uncle Ben but we don’t need you anymore!

 This post may contain affiliate links.
 Please refer to my Disclosures Page for more details.